hernanmd/SpecUIAddOns/repository/SpecUIAddOns.package/SpcToolbarApplicationWindow.class/README.md

 Spec application template including two toolbars.

-- One called "main" which is tipically placed on top of Window and contains menu actions.
-Default menu items are NOT defined here.
+- One  "menuToolbar" which is tipically placed on top of Window and contains menu actions.
+Default menu items are NOT defined in this class.
-- Another one which contains two buttons for common actions of Proceed and Cancel.
+- Another "toolbar"  which contains two buttons for common actions of Proceed and Cancel.
 This one must be instantiated in #initializeWidgets.

 Instance Variables
 	mainToolbar:		<MenuModel>
-	toolbar:				<Object>
+	toolbar:				<Object>			Defined in #defaultToolbarClass

-mainToolbar
-	- xxxxx

-toolbar
-	- xxxxx